 Your clients have a fresh perspective.
 They notice things that you don’t.
 They can tell you if you’re successfully meeting their needs.
 Or not.

-And some businesses – like design, marketing, or branding agencies; interior design firms, freelancers, and contractors; among many others – absolutely rely on client feedback and collaboration in order to do their jobs.
+And some businesses – like design, marketing, or branding agencies; interior design firms, freelancers, and contractors, among many others – rely on client feedback and collaboration to do their jobs.

-Creative work of all kinds demands a constant feedback loop between client and service provider.
+Creative work demands a constant feedback loop between the client and the service provider.

 Client feedback, like any data, is only valuable if it’s actionable.